 The ripple effect of changes

-- Slow feature delivery — more time spent navigating the codebase than delivering value.
+- Slower feature delivery because engineers spend more time locating code than delivering value.

-- Hard onboarding — new hires must understand the entire system before contributing.
+- Harder onboarding since new hires must learn many layers before contributing.

-- Reduced effectiveness of AI tooling — scattered context limits helpful suggestions.
+- Weaker AI assistance because scattered context limits helpful suggestions.

-For a comparison of software architecture patterns, see our guide on software architecture patterns.
+For a comparison of architecture patterns, see our guide on software architecture patterns.

 What is vertical slice architecture?

-Vertical slice architecture flips the mental model from horizontal, technical concerns to vertical, business-focused slices.
-Think of your app more like a pizza: each slice contains everything needed to support one end-to-end feature.
-That includes UI components, API handlers, business logic, and data access code.
+Vertical slice architecture flips the mental model from horizontal concerns to vertical, business-focused slices.
+Picture an app as a pizza: each slice contains everything needed to support one end-to-end feature—UI components, API handlers, business logic, and data access.

-See our post on the concentric circle model for related thinking on domain-centric design.
+See also our post on the concentric circle model for related domain-centric design thinking.

 Vertical slices vs layered architecture